cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 # NodeJS

-To be able to run cozy connectors and gather all your data, cozy-stack needs NodeJS version 12 or 16.
+To be able to run Cozy connectors and gather all your data, cozy-stack needs NodeJS version 12 or 16.
 This documents gives instructions to instal NodeJS 16.

 Configure NodeJS 16 package repository: